Skip to content

 It is possible to use different Activation functions,(or transfer functions), such as hyperbolic tangent, sigmoid/logistic, linear activation function, Rectified Linear Unit (ReLU), Softmax (used for the output of classification neural networks), Linear (used for the output of regression neural networks (or 2-class classification)).

 ReLU activation function is popular in deep learning because the gradiant descend function needs to take the derivative of the activation function.
-With sigmoid function, the derivative quickly saturates to zero as moves from zero, which is not the case for ReLU.
+With sigmoid function, the derivative quickly saturates to zero as it moves from zero, which is not the case for ReLU.

 The two most used Python frameworks for deep learning are TensorFlow/Keras (Google) or PyTorch (Facebook).